jaypipes/gdt/README.md

 the assertions, which should be the focus of the test.

-The more intricate the assertions being verified by the test, generally the more verbose and cumbersome the Golang test code becomes.
+The more intricate the assertions being verified by the test, generally the more verbose and cumbersome the Golang test code tends to become.
 First and foremost, tests should be *readable*.
 If they are not readable, then the test's assertions are not *understandable*.
 And tests that cannot easily be understood are often the source of bit rot and technical debt.
 Worse, tests that aren't understandable stand a greater chance of having an improper assertion go undiscovered, leading to tests that validate the wrong behaviour or don't validate the correct behaviour.

-Consider a Ginkgo Golang test case that checks the following behaviour:
+Consider a Ginkgo test case that checks the following behaviour:

 * When a book is created via a call to `POST /books`, we are able to get book information from the link returned in the HTTP response's `Location` header